 As with most utility contracts, it’s wise to carefully compare electricity providers before deciding which provider to go for.
 There are around 150 different electricity providers in Sweden, all with their respective pros and cons.
 When you compare your options, look for info about surcharges ("påslag"), monthly fees ("månadsavgift"), binding times ("bindningstid") and of course the average consumption costs ("öre/kWh").
 In addition, a lot of electricity companies today have their own mobile apps, where you can see price fluctuations, your consumption and more.

-To find the best electricity company for your home, utilize various online resources and look through your rough average consumption.
-It's beneficial to read up on customer reviews, explore the information and comparisons on settled.se, and visit the websites of different electricity providers in Sweden.
+To find the best electricity company for your home, go through various online resources and think about your rough average consumption.
+It's beneficial to read up on customer reviews, explore the information and comparisons found here on settled.se, and visit the websites of different electricity providers in Sweden.
 As a foreigner in Sweden, it might also be wise to check which providers offer digital customer support in English.

 In our analysis, we've identified Tibber as well as Greenely as two popular options.
 They have no binding times, top-rated and user-friendly apps to stay on top of your costs and consumption, and provide customer support in English.
 They both offer one type of plan, Hourly Rates, and they have referral bonuses if you invite friends to sign up as well.